quic/cloud-ai-sdk/README.md

 The AWS Cloud AI 100 instances have the Platform and Apps SDK installed.
 Developers can clone this repository on the instance to get started.

 # Pre-requisites
-For developers with Cloud AI equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/HD-PT790-991A) for
+For developers with Cloud AI hardware equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/HD-PT790-991A) for
 - Overview of Cloud AI Hardware and Software Architecture
 - Installation Guide for Platform and Apps SDK
 - Release Notes of Platform and Apps SDK